 - ¼ teaspoon salt

-- ¼ cup ground flaxseeds (or flaxseed meal)
+- ¼ cup ground flaxseeds (or flaxseed meal or chia seeds)

 - 1 cup applesauce